vaadin/beverage-starter-flow/README.md

 1. Run `mvn package -Pproduction` to get the artifact.
 2. Deploy the `target/beveragebuddy-2.0-SNAPSHOT.war`.

-If you want to run the production build using the Jetty plugin, use `mvn jetty:run-exploded -Pproduction` and navigate to the http://localhost:8080/.
+If you want to run the production build using the Jetty plugin, use `mvn jetty:run -Pproduction` and navigate to the http://localhost:8080/.

 ## Documentation